-Restasis is a prescription eye drop that increases the eye's natural ability to produce eyes.
+Restasis is a prescription eye drop that increases the eye's natural ability to produce tears.
 It is used to treat a type of chronic eye condition caused by ocular inflammation.

 When you have ocular inflammation, this could cause the inability to produce natural tear fluid.
-The Restasis eye drops contain the medical active ingredient Cyclosporine, which is a drug that is known as an immunosuppressant.
-Cyclosporine can increase tear production that has is caused by inflammation in the eyes.
+The Restasis eye drops contain the active ingredient cyclosporine, an immunosuppressant drug.
+Cyclosporine increases tear production to treat chronic dry eyes.
+According to one study, using Restasis consistently for 6 months can help increase natural tear production.

 Before taking your prescribed Restasis eye drops, read all the instructions that was provided by your pharmacist.
 For dry eyes, a typical dose is one drop in each eye twice a day.
 Take care to prevent contamination by washing your hands before using the eye drops.
 Be careful not to touch the bottle tip to your eye or other surfaces to avoid potential for eye injury and contamination.